microsoft/onnxruntime/docs/ONNX_Runtime_Graph_Optimizations.md

 # Graph Optimizations in ONNX Runtime

-ONNX Runtime provides various graph level optimizations to improve model performance.
-Graph optimizations are essentially graph level rewrites ranging from small graph simplifications and node eliminations to more complex node fusions and layout optimizations.
+ONNX Runtime provides various graph optimizations to improve model performance.
+Graph optimizations are essentially graph-level transformations, ranging from small graph simplifications and node eliminations to more complex node fusions and layout optimizations.

-Graph optimizations are divided in several levels\categories based on their complexity and function.
-They can be performed both online and offline.
-ONNX Runtime provides Python, C#, C++ and C APIs to enable different optimization levels and to choose the offline vs online mode.
-In offline mode the runtime saves the optimized graph to the disk. **Note**: When running in offline mode make sure to use the exact same options and hardware as the target machine.
+Graph optimizations are divided in several categories (or *levels*) based on their complexity and functionality.
+They can be performed either *online* or *offline*.
+In online mode, the optimizations are done before performing the inference, while in offline mode, the runtime saves the optimized graph to disk.
+ONNX Runtime provides Python, C#, C++, and C APIs to enable different optimization levels and to choose between offline vs. online mode.

+Below we provide details on the optimization levels, on the online/offline mode, and on the various APIs to control them.

 ## Graph Optimization Levels

-Graph optimizations are divided in 3 levels
+Graph optimizations are divided in three levels:
 * Basic
 * Extended
 * Layout Optimizations

+The optimizations belonging to one level are performed after the optimizations of the previous level have been applied (e.g., extended optimizations are applied after basic optimizations have been applied).

 ### Basic Graph Optimizations

-These are semantics preserving graph rewrites which remove redundant nodes and redundant computations.
+These are semantics-preserving graph rewrites which remove redundant nodes and redundant computation.
 These optimizations are enabled by default.
 They run before graph partitioning and thus apply to all the execution providers.
 Available basic graph optimizations are as follows:

-* Constant Folding : Statically computes parts of the graph that rely only on constant initializers.
+* Constant Folding: Statically computes parts of the graph that rely only on constant initializers.
 This eliminates the need to compute them during runtime.

-* Redundant node eliminations : Removes all redundant nodes without changing the graph structure
+* Redundant node eliminations: Remove all redundant nodes without changing the graph structure.
+The following such optimizations are currently supported:
   * Identity Elimination
   * Slice Elimination
   * Unsqueeze Elimination
   * Dropout Elimination

-* Semantics preserving node fusions : Fuses\folds multiple nodes into 1 node.
-For example Conv Add fusion folds the Add operator as the bias of the Conv operator.
+* Semantics-preserving node fusions : Fuse/fold multiple nodes into a single node.
+For example, Conv Add fusion folds the Add operator as the bias of the Conv operator.
+The following such optimizations are currently supported:
   * Conv Add Fusion
   * Conv Mul Fusion
   * Conv BatchNorm Fusion